Laryngeal Cancer: Treatment Questions

 Are there other tests that need to be done before we can decide on treatment?

-Are there other doctors I need to see?
+Are there other healthcare providers I need to see?

 What are my treatment choices?